 Prior to the MAiD System, all previous docking systems relied on manual operation and were not fully autonomous.
 Unfortunately skill, experience, vigilance and judgment were still required by the vessel operator with the various docking systems only offering certain levels of assistance.
 Variables such as wind and water currents made the process even more difficult.

 Marine Autonomous Intelligent Docking System (MAiD) achieves what the marine industry has required for the last 50 years.
-MAiD is a completely fully autonomous marine vessel docking system which docks any marine vessel precisely, safely and quickly without being affected by variables such as wind and water currents.
+MAiD is a completely fully autonomous marine vessel docking system which docks any marine vessel precisely, safely and quickly, overcoming variables such as wind and water currents autonomously.